 - Obtain receipts or signatures for delivered goods and collect payment for services when required.

-What a Heavy & Tractor-Trailer Truck Driver Should Know
+What Skills Do You Need to Work as a Heavy & Tractor-Trailer Truck Driver?

 When polled, Heavy and Tractor-Trailer Truck Drivers say the following skills are most frequently used in their jobs: